.

 It provides the most accurate information available and will likely answer any questions you have about the project.
 You may also reach out to your Program Coordinator with any questions you may have.

-COVID-19 Enhanced Health and Safety Measures
+COVID-19 Safety

 The Research

-Droughts cause decreases in fish, dolphin, caiman and wading bird populations and intense floods cause die-offs of ground dwelling terrestrial mammals, such as peccaries, deer, large rodents, and edentates (Bodmer et al. 2018).
+Droughts cause decreases in fish, dolphin, caiman, and wading bird populations, and intense floods cause die-offs of ground-dwelling terrestrial mammals, such as peccaries, deer, large rodents, and edentates (Bodmer et al., 2018).
 Long-term data sets collected by this project and ongoing data collection are helping to show how community-based approaches conserve biodiversity in the face of these climatic fluctuations and help the livelihoods of indigenous people.

 Since 2006, the Earthwatch-supported Amazon Riverboat Exploration project has worked to set up long-term programs to conserve biodiversity and to develop community-based conservation strategies to safeguard wildlife (Bodmer & Puertas 2007).
-We work together with the local people because they are the true guardians of the forest, and information provided by our research can help them make appropriate decisions on how best to save the Amazon (Bodmer et al. 2020).
+We work together with the local people because they are the true guardians of the forest, and the information provided by our research can help them make appropriate decisions on how best to save the Amazon (Bodmer et al., 2020).

-Community-based conservation was initiated by the project in the 1980’s when it helped set up the first community reserve in the Peruvian Amazon, the Tamshiyacu-Tahuayo community reserve, which was used as a model to set new reserves and manage national reserves and Indigenous territories.
-Today, regional community reserves, community co-managed national reserves and Indigenous territories make up 160,000 km2 or half of the region of Loreto.
+Community-based conservation was initiated by the project in the 1980s when it helped set up the first community reserve in the Peruvian Amazon, the Tamshiyacu-Tahuayo Community Reserve, which was used as a model to set new reserves and manage national reserves and Indigenous territories.
+Today, regional community reserves, community co-managed national reserves, and Indigenous territories make up 160,000 km2 or half of the region of Loreto.
 Wildlife research was fundamental in setting up sustainable use and management in these community areas and continues to validate this successful conservation strategy.

 However, new threats are on the horizon.
 As part of a plan to modernize the infrastructure network between the Atlantic and the Pacific oceans, a Mega Hydrovia project will be implemented to make Amazonian rivers navigable year-round.
-To achieve this, they will dredge shallow points on the Ucayali, Marañon and Huallaga Rivers to deepen them.
+To achieve this, they will dredge shallow points on the Ucayali, Marañon, and Huallaga Rivers to deepen them.
 The proposed dredging will likely change the water level of the rivers and impact wildlife and people, but there has been no scientific analysis to determine what those impacts will be.
-Using a Matrix model and Earthwatch research, this project aims to predict the possible impacts of the dredging if water levels are changed (Bodmer et al. 2019).
+Using a Matrix model and Earthwatch research, this project aims to predict the possible impacts of dredging if water levels are changed (Bodmer et al. 2019).

 Research Aims

 The overarching goal of this project is to help conserve the Peruvian Amazon through field research that provides the scientific basis for biodiversity conservation.
-The data collected will help inform stakeholders and decision makers on sustainable resource use, community-based conservation, impacts of climate change, the Mega Hydrovia project, and wildlife trade and recovery of endangered species.
+The data collected will help inform stakeholders and decision-makers on sustainable resource use, community-based conservation, impacts of climate change, the Mega Hydrovia project, and wildlife trade and recovery of endangered species.

 Data will be collected to evaluate the sustainable use of wildlife by local people.
 Climate change and development projects can change ecosystem dynamics, shifting the goalposts for sustainable use.
 We will collect data on adaptations to changes in resource populations, including bushmeat and fish, to determine what sustainable use will look like in upland and flooded forest ecosystems.
 The sustainability research will also give insights into how stakeholders can best facilitate the recovery of endangered species, including giant river otters, black caiman, jaguars, and large-bodied primates.